 Make sure you push yourself during the interval, shooting for at least 8 to 9 RPM on a scale of 1 to 10.

 Then slow it down to bring your breathing and heart rate back to normal.

 Last up, finish the session with a 5-minute slow jog cool-down.
-Then stretch your muscles.

-Workout II – The Body Weight Incinerator
+HIIT Running Workout 2 – The Body Weight Incinerator

-As always, start your routine with a 5-minute slow to jog to warm up.
+start your routine with a 5-minute slow to jog to warm up.

-Next, perform 12 to 16 reps of the following exercises in the order shown for 30 minutes.
+Continue by performing 12 to 16 reps of the following exercises in the order shown for 30 minutes.

 - Jumping jacks

 - Long lunges

 Rest for one to two minutes, then repeat the circuit for four to five times.